Sweta-Das/ResNex-AI/dashboard_0_3/README.md

 - **OTP Login** via Clerk (no passwords)
 - **Project workspaces** — each member writes their own section in a TipTap rich text editor
-- **AI Research Assistant** — Claude guides research without writing it for you
+- **AI Research Assistant** — AI guides research without writing it for you
-- **Group Chat** — real-time messaging powered by Firebase Firestore
+- **Group Chat** — real-time messaging powered by Firebase Firestore, with anonymous support
-- **Peer Review** — read and comment on teammates' submitted sections
-- **AI Merge & Bias Audit** — Claude merges all sections into one document and audits for bias
+- **AI Merge** — AI merges all sections into one document
+- **Paper discovery + library** — ingest papers, generate summaries, tag, and compare sources
 - **LaTeX Editor** — IEEE / ACM / Generic paper format with live preview
 - **PDF Export** — download the final merged document
-- **Moderation** — every message and section is scanned before saving
 - **Contributorship Log** — transparent record of who did what

 ---